Too Late Now: Background and composition

 "Too Late Now" has been described as a bait-and-switch because it opens with a post-punk riff that does not ignite.
 The song begins with a guitar and a bass before a simple kick beat is incorporated.
 Right before the first verse, the drums switch to a more complex pattern.
 It starts slowly and crescendos toward a satisfying climax.
 Chris DeVille of Stereogum called the track a "slow-building powerhouse".

 Different musical techniques are used throughout the song, including artificial reverb in the chorus and delay applied to the snare drum.
 The instruments occasionally drop out so that the focus switches to the vocals.
 The songwriting is clear and simple, encapsulating the everyday life of adulthood.
 The duo's guitarist Hester Chambers provides backing vocals while main vocalist Rhian Teasdale performs the song with the same detached semi-speak technique she has been using for the band's previous singles.

 Ethan Spivey of WRLT said that "Too Late Now" is "dream pop or rock externally, but reads more like grunge music".
 Alisha Sweeney of KVOQ included it on the list of her ten favorite songs of 2022.

 Promotion

 The band performed the song during their Tiny Desk (Home) Concert, alongside "Chaise Longue", "Wet Dream" and "Oh No".
 Their performance was released on 1 December 2021.
 It intersperses VHS clips with footage captured on modern cameras, as a nod to their sound which is inspired by the 70s.
 They chose to perform "Too Late Now" on American TV for their appearance on The Late Late Show with James Corden on 31 March 2022.

 Music video

 The music video for "Too Late Now" was directed by Fred Rowson, unlike Wet Leg's first two music videos which were self-directed.
-In the video, which features sci-fi elements, both member of the duo are zapped onto the empty roof of a parking garage, quickly followed by three men.
+In the video, which features science fiction elements, both member of the duo are zapped onto the empty roof of a parking garage, quickly followed by three men.
 All dressed in spa robes, they wander in crowded streets and lush countrysides.
-Although the video for the Soulwax remix is on YouTube, the main music video is currently not available on Wet Legs YouTube page.
-No explanation has been given by the band or their label to its removal as of the writing of this article.